CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Save File
 > If you haven't used **_ServiceDesigner_** before, you need to save file.
 > It's really simple to save file.
+> 1. Hello I'm testing
 >   1. Whenever you're ready, click the '_file_' menu and '_save_'.
 >   1. Ths short cut key is _ctrl_ + _s_.
-> 2. Then create '_design_' directory at '_src_', just in case separate design code file from other code files.
+> 1. Then create '_design_' directory at '_src_', just in case separate design code file from other code files.
 > You can check there are **three** newly saved files including of '_design.component.tsx_', '_design.save.json_', '_design.style_'.

 ![ServiceDesigner](./src/asset/img/saveFile.gif)